miker704/Strife/patch_V5_notes.md

     - Replaced holiday version gift card backgrounds with new ones in send a gift modal.
     - Added all cyber punk and lunar new year avatar decorations to avatar decoration preview modal.
     - Added all cyber punk and lunar new year profile effects to profile effects preview modal.
+    - Finalized Changes to the the sizing, styling, placements, structure along with adding Lunar new year and cyberpunk avatar decorations and profile effects to the $TR!F3 shop.